dkhimey/HPGuppiDaq/README.md

     Contains various code to perform computations such as calculating fft of data files, calculating power.
 Also contains a function to attach to a data buffer and create a vector of arrays that holds data from each data block.

-    To begin tracking a data buffer run
+    To begin tracking a data buffer from the REPL, run
     ```julia
     HashpipeUtils.track_databuffer((inst, nbuff, nblocks),
                                     (np, nt, nc))